-The Bonds will be issued by means of a book-entry-only system evidencing ownership and transfer of the Bonds on the records of The Depository Trust Company, New York, New York ("DTC"), and its participants.
-Details of payment of the Bonds are more fully described in this Official Statement.

-The Bonds will bear interest from their delivery date.
-Interest on the Bonds will be computed on the basis of the actual number of days elapsed over a year of 365 or 366 days, as the case may be, and will be payable on the first Business Day of each month, commencing September 1, 2014.
+The Notes will be issued by means of a book-entry-only system evidencing ownership and transfer of the Notes on the records of The Depository Trust Company, New York, New York ("DTC"), and its participants.
+Details of payment of the Notes are more fully described in this Official Statement.
+The Notes will bear interest from their date of delivery and interest will be payable at maturity, calculated on the basis of actual days elapsed over a 365-day year, as more fully described herein.
+The Notes are not subject to redemption prior to maturity.